subh83/RSJp-cpp/README.md

 *   Efficiency considerations:
     - Parses parts of the JSON text at an on-demand basis.
     - Internally stores parsed data for quick future reference.
-*   Security warning: RSJp-cpp is designed with speed and ease of use in mind.
-This has necessitated RSJp-cpp to skip some syntax and sanity checks on the JSON text itself.
+*   Security warning: RSJp-cpp skips most syntax and sanity checks on the JSON text itself.
 If the JSON text has invalid JSON syntax, most of the time RSJp-cpp will still parse it without complaining, although its behavior may be unexpected / undefined.
 So, if the JSON text is a potential source of infiltration (e.g., user input in a web-based application), RSJp-cpp should not be used.
     Future version of RSJp-cpp will have added security features that can be optionally turned on for